Ruach/ruach.github.io/_posts/2020-06-02-template-generating-microop.markdown

  553
  554         return c_src + c_dest
 ```
-For example, IntRegOperand class which represents Integer type operand
+The IntRegOperand class represents Integer type operand,
-overrides isReg definition.
+thus it overrides isReg and isIntReg definition.
 One operand can be stored in a register or presented as a constant.
-In this example, IntRegOperand represents
+Note that the IntRegOperand represents
-Integer type operand stored in the register,
+Integer type operand stored in the register.
-it also needs to override isIntReg definition.

 ### Finalize function generates actual code statements for operand
 One most important definition provided by the base class is **finalize**.
-Because we are dealing with generic python classes
-representing each type of operands,
+Note that all the Operands and its children classes and methods are defined as python syntax.
+Therefore,
 we should require a method to convert python representation to
 CPP which can be understandable by the GEM5.
 The finalize definition does this!
 Although different version of finalize implementation exists
 depending on the operand type,
 we will take a look at the finalize of the Operand class.